huaminghuangtw/Evergreen-Notes/Permanent-Notes/what-you-work-on-is-far-more-important-than-how-productively-you-work.md

 ---
 title: What you work on is far more important than how productively you work
 created: 2025-02-04T06:34:16
-modified: 2025-09-01T07:02:54
+modified: 2025-09-05T04:46:59
 ---

 > _“If the ladder is not leaning against the right wall, every step we take just gets us to the wrong place faster.” — Stephen R. Covey_

-> _“What you do is more important than how you do everything else, and doing something well does not make it important.” — Tim Ferriss_
+> _“What you do is more important than how you do everything else, and doing something unimportant well does not make it important.” — Tim Ferriss_ [^1]

 > _[“The most dangerous way to lose time is not to spend it having fun, but to spend it doing fake work.” — Paul Graham](https://paulgraham.com/selfindulgence.html)_